-- a.
+- 2. Use Standards - a.
 An eating establishment in an RX- District is subject to the following: - i.
-Must be located on the first floor of a corner unit in an apartment building located at the intersection of 2 public streets. - ii.
-The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot. - iii.
+Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets. - The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot.

+- iii.
 Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - iv.
-Drive-thru or drive-in facilities are not allowed. - b.
-An eating establishment in an OX- District is subject to the following: - i.
+Drive-thru or drive-in facilities are not permitted. - v.
+An eating establishment in an -TOD overlay is not subject to parts i and ii of this section; however, such a use must be within or attached to a multi-tenant building - b.
+An eating establishment use in an OX- District is subject to the following: - i.
 Must be within or attached to a multi-tenant building, cannot be located in a standalone building. - ii.
-The floor area cannot exceed 15% of the gross floor area of the entire building or 4,000 square feet, whichever is greater individually or cumulatively in combination with any other allowed Limited Commercial use per lot. - iii.
+The floor area of the eating establishment use cannot exceed 15% of the gross floor area of the entire building or 4,000 square feet, whichever is greater individually or cumulatively in combination with any other allowed Limited Commercial use per lot. - iii.
 Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - iv.
-Drive-thru or drive-in facilities are not allowed. - v.
-Must be located at least 150 feet from an abutting Residential District (measured in straight line from the nearest point of the building containing the eating establishment to the boundary line of the district boundary line). - c.
-An eating establishment in a CMP District is subject to the following: - i.
-Drive-thru or drive in facilities are not permitted.
+Drive-thru or drive-in facilities are not permitted. - v.
+Must be located at least 150 feet from an abutting Residential District (measured in straight line from the nearest point of the building containing the eating establishment to the boundary line of the district boundary line). - vi.
+An eating establishment use in an -TOD overlay is not subject to part ii of this section.